goldsborough/ArduGame/README.md

 # The ArduGame Libary

-The ArduGame library is an Arduino / C++ based library currently consisting of 3 games: Pong, Snake and Breakout.
+The ArduGame library is an Arduino / C++ based library currently consisting of 4 games: Pong, Snake, Breakout and Tetris.
 It provides very user friendly abstractions and interfaces whilst keeping the inner workings out of sight and out of mind.

 ## Compatibility